 Clinical Context:

 Used to treat musculoskeletal manifestation of MCTD, including arthralgia and arthritis.
-Inhibits inflammatory reactions and pain by decreasing enzyme COX activity, which results in prostaglandin synthesis.
+Inhibits inflammatory reactions and pain by decreasing cyclooxygenase (COX) activity, thus reducing prostaglandin synthesis.

 Clinical Context: